gatsbyjs/gatsby/docs/docs/creating-a-source-plugin.md

 - Creates nodes with accurate media types, human meaningful types, and accurate contentDigests.
 - Links nodes & creates relationships between them.
-- Lets Gatsby know when nodes are finished sourcing so it can move on to processing them.
+- Lets Gatsby knows when nodes are finished sourcing so it can move on to processing them.

 ## What does the code look like?